CNA-Tech/Apps-on-PKS/prometheus/README.md

 This topic describes how to install [Prometheus](https://prometheus.io/) in a Kubernetes cluster created by PKS with NSX-T using Helm.

 ## Prerequisites:
-Berfore performaing the procedure in this topic, you must have installed and cofigured the following:
+Berfore performing the procedure in this topic, you must have installed and configured the following:

 * PKS v1.2+
 * NSX-T v2.3+